Toluna-IP/tolunaintegratedpaneldocs/status/index.md

 # Status Pages
 {: .no_toc}

-Use the following pages to view the statuses various API features.
+Use the following pages to view the statuses of various API features.

 * TOC
 {:toc}